randichilyon/ajaib-project/README.md

 * I'm using Vuex as the state management
 * Unit test implemented using jest

+## Implemented methodology for better performance
+* Component chunk import
+* Debounce implementation instead of using lodash
+* Using date-fns instead of moment (less package size)

 ## Collaborators
 - Randi Chilyon Alfianto (https://www.linkedin.com/in/randichilyon/)